Shubham-Nehete/Oil-Price-Prediction/README.md

 Hence, Overall, FbProphet model has performed better.

 **Future scope:**
-1. Use multiple machine learning algorithm with complexity.
+1. Could make use of other factors for predicting oil prices.
-2. Could make use of other factors for predicting oil prices.
+2. Could make regularization for linear regression using ridge & lasso and can try other algorithms.